philipswan/TetheredRing/README.md

 This is a great tutorial on getting started with Three.js: https://www.youtube.com/watch?v=YK1Sw_hnm58&ab_channel=ChrisCourses.

 Steps involved:
 1. Create a directory where you want to put the model on your PC.
-For example: C:\Users\<username>\Documents\Three.js\Project1
+For example: C:\Users\Username\Documents\repos\Three.js\
-2. Copy the latest version of the project into this directory and unzip the file (you will need to receive an up-to-date OneDrive link for this step).
+2. Clone the latest version of the project into this directory
-3. Install git from: Git - Downloads (git-scm.com)
 4. Installed 14.17.0 LTS version of node.js from here: https://nodejs.org/en/
 5. Open “PowerShell”. “cd” to the directory that you created is step 1.
 Then run the following commands in that directory (only use the text after the command prompt below):
 ```